recasmir/tekmanApp/README.md

 * By clicking the settings option on the top right corner of the screen, a popup window will appear with a drop-down menu.
 The user can select the language and the school year.
 These options can be saved in the user's session.

-## Development server
+## How to run TekmanApp

+* Clone the repository locally `git clone https://github.com/recasmir/tekmanApp.git`.
+* Run `npm install` to install the node modules.
-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-Or run `ng serve -o` for the app to open directly on the browser.
+* Run `ng serve` and navigate to `http://localhost:4200/` or run `ng serve -o` for the app to open directly on the browser.

 ## Code scaffolding